Jenisa-Merlin/TASKIFY-TODO/README.md

 Require `Express` at top of the file
 ```
 const express = require('express');
-Create an instance of Express application
+//Create an instance of Express application
 const app = express();
-Define routes, middleware, and other application settings as when needed
 ```

 ## Step 4: Start the server